armory/docs/content/en/docs/installation/armory-operator/hal-op-migration.md

            <CONTENT>
    ```

-   More details on [SpinnakerService Options]({{< ref "op-config-manifest#specspinnakerconfigprofiles" >}}) in the `.spec.spinnakerConfig.profiles` section
+   You can see more details in [`spec.spinnakerConfig.profiles`]({{< ref "op-config-manifest#specspinnakerconfigprofiles" >}}).

-1. Export Armory settings.
+1. Export Armory Enterprise settings.

    If you configured Armory settings, you need to migrate these settings to the `SpinnakerService` manifest also.

-   First, identify the current settings under  `~/.hal/default/service-settings`
+   First, identify the current settings under  `~/.hal/default/service-settings`.

-   For each file, create an entry under `spec.spinnakerConfig.service-settings`
+   For each file, create an entry under `spec.spinnakerConfig.service-settings`.

    For example, you have the following settings: